root-project/web/manual/histograms/index.md

 - one byte per channel: `TH1C`, `TH2C` or `TH3C`.
 Maximum bin content = 127.
 - one short per channel: `TH1S`, `TH2S` or `TH3S`.
 Maximum bin content = 32767.
 - one int per channel: `TH1I`, `TH2I` or `TH3I`.
 Maximum bin content = 2147483647.
 - one float per channel: `TH1F`, `TH2F` or `TH3F`.
-Maximum precision 7 digits, i.e a  maximum bin content of around 10E7 for having the precision of one count.
+Maximum precision 7 digits, i.e a  maximum bin content of around 1E7 for having the precision of one count.
 - one double per channel: `TH1D`, `TH2D` or `TH3D` .
-Maximum precision 16 digits, i.e maximum bin content of around 10E16.
+Maximum precision 15 digits, corresponding to a maximum bin content of around 5E15.

 If there are no particular needs for limiting the memory used by the histograms, it is recommended to use the double precision version:
 `TH1D` for the 1-D case, `TH2D` for the 2-D and `TH3D` for 3-D.